ehwest/mdn_qms/source/Quality_Manual/QP-0002_Design_Control_Process.md

 REQ_2030 Label A|Device labeling shall display the following warning:  "Dosing decisions should not be made based on this device.
 The user should follow instructions on the continuous glucose monitoring system.
 REQ_2035 Label B|Device shall include the following limitation:  "This device is not intended to replace self-monitoring practices advised by a physician."

+### General Terms and Definitions

 * Device History Record (DHR) – Compilation of records containing the production history of a finished device.
-Access to production history for devices may be found in the collection of github repositories where all software and integration specifications are found.
+Access to production history for devices may be found in the github repositorie https://github.com/bewest/t1dpalsys  where all design artifacts, software, scripts, and integration specifications are found.

 * Device Master Record (DMR) – Compilation of records containing the procedures and specifications for a finished device.
 Specifics are contained in 21CRF820.181.
+For the purposes of this document, all DMRs are entirely captured by the company github repository:  https://github.com/bewest/t1dpalsys.

-Access to production history for devices may be found in the collection of github repositories where all software and integration specifications are found.
+Access to production history for devices may be also found in the collection of github repositories where all software and integration specifications are found.

 * Design Input – Physical and performance requirements of a device that are used as a basis for device design